Click the Arrow to Access the Table of Contents Links • Guide Updated January 30, 2020

-Defined as the concentration in the diet required by the dog of a nutrient that is presumed to sustain a given life stage when no MR has been demonstrated.
+Defined as the concentration of a nutrient that is presumed to sustain a given life stage when no MR has been demonstrated.

 The NRC goes on to further describe the process for establishing AI numbers which is based on “published data demonstrating the adequacy of a concentration or amount of a nutrient for a given life stage in the target species, which is supported, in some cases, by comparative data from studies in other species.”

 The RA is the concentration of a nutrient in a diet formulated to support a specific physiological state.

 The RA is based on the MR and, where applicable, includes a safety factor for nutrients with uncertain bioavailability.
 If no MR is available, the RA is based on the AI.